enpiicom/wp-plugin-enpii-base/dev-docs/11-how-wp-app-initialize.md

 #### 2. Web Mode Setup

-If the environment is not in CLI mode, the `Enpii_Base_Helper::perform_wp_app_check()` method is used to verify that the necessary extensions and WordPress application setup steps are in place.
-If the check fails, the process exits early.

 In web mode, the plugin performs the following tasks:

 - **Prepare the necessary folder structure**: The Enpii Base plugin requires a Laravel-style folder structure to function correctly.